Straight8ths/Sebastian-Bradford-Portfolio/graphic_design/youtube_thumbnails/README.md

 # **YouTube Thumbnails**

-A collection of thumbnails for fictional videos, exploring the moods and visual subgenres present in modern social media.
+A collection of thumbnails I designed for fictional videos, exploring the moods and visual subgenres present in modern social media.
 Spans technical essays, casual uploads, and those in between.

 As an additional challenge, I recreated all the standard YouTube "chrome" (timestamps, layout, typography) by studying the real YouTube UI.